 Undergraduate tuition fees for UK students

-The UK government has confirmed that EU students starting their course in 2021 will no longer pay the home rate of fee.
-Further information on the fee level for EU students starting their course in 2021 can be found on our international fees webpages.
+The UK government has confirmed that EU students starting their course after 2020 will no longer pay the home rate of fee.
+Further information on the fee level for EU students starting their course after 2020 can be found on our international fees webpages.

 Placement/Sandwich year fees

 Please note that the academic year listed relates to your year of entry and not the year you take the placement.

 For students commencing their studies from 2017 onwards, a discounted fee of 20% of the normal tuition fee (either at Home/EU or at International level) is payable to Keele University for this year.
 The discounted fee only applies to situations where the full year is spent on placement.
 Where only a part of the year is spent on placement the full tuition fee is payable to the Keele University as normal.